-Kinsta is a managed WordPress hosting provider where they take care of all your needs regarding your website.
+Kinsta* is a managed WordPress hosting provider that takes care of all your needs regarding your website.
 They run their services on cutting edge technology and take support seriously.
-They specialize in high-traffic WordPress site, so if you have one, they're an ideal partner.
+They specialize in high-traffic WordPress sites, so if you have one, they’re an ideal partner.

 💰 Starting at $25/mo